A unique qualification preparing registered nurses for advanced practice nursing as a nurse practitioner (NP)

 This degree is approved by the Nursing Council of New Zealand (NCNZ).
 Potential applicants are advised to familiarise themselves with the required qualifications and competencies; these are available on the Nursing Council website.

-The programme is taught online from our Christchurch campus, with block courses in Christchurch.
+The majority of this programme is taught in block courses from our Christchurch campus, with some online components.

 The University of Otago is partnering with University of Auckland and Victoria University of Wellington in offering the Nurse Practitioner Training Programme (NPTP), which funds limited places for the completion of the last two practicum papers of the MAdvNP degree.